Amortized Bayesian Workflow: Integrating amortized inference into the Bayesian workflow

-To address the potential systematic errors of (amortized) neural posteriors, several works propose corrections using importance reweighting schemes \citep{dax2023neuralis,starostinFastReliableProbabilistic2025}, augmented training objectives \citep{delaunoyReliableSimulationBasedInference2022, mishra2025robustsc,Orozco2025,schmitt_leveraging_2024}, or post-hoc corrections \cite{Siahkoohi2023}.
+To address the potential systematic errors of (amortized) neural posteriors, several works propose corrections using importance reweighting schemes \citep{dax2023neuralis,starostinFastReliableProbabilistic2025}, augmented training objectives \citep{delaunoyReliableSimulationBasedInference2022, mishra2025robustsc,Orozco2025,schmitt_leveraging_2024}, or post-hoc corrections \citep{Siahkoohi2023}.
 Simultaneously, hybrid approaches that combine density estimators with MCMC have gained traction \citep{salimansMarkovChainMonte2015,hoffmanNeuTralizingBadGeometry2019, gabrieAdaptiveMonteCarlo2022, midgleyFlowAnnealedImportance2022a, arbelAnnealedFlowTransport2021,cabezasMarkovianFlowMatching2024, greniouxSamplingApproximateTransport2023}.
 These include using variational approximations or learned flows as preconditioners for MCMC \citep{hoffmanNeuTralizingBadGeometry2019,cabezasTransportEllipticalSlice2023}, adaptive proposal mechanisms \citep{parnoTransportMapAccelerated2018,gabrieAdaptiveMonteCarlo2022}, and initialization strategies to accelerate convergence or improve diagnostics \citep{zhang2022pathfinder, wangTargetedAccuracyDiagnostic2023a,starostinFastReliableProbabilistic2025}.

+More broadly, automated Bayesian inference has been a central design goal of probabilistic programming systems such as Stan \citep{carpenter2017stan}, PyMC \citep{pymc2023}, (Num)Pyro \citep{binghamPyroDeepUniversal2019,phan2019composable}.
+These libraries provide general-purpose inference engines---typically gradient-based MCMC and variational inference---that can be applied to a wide range of likelihood-based models and are accompanied by well-developed diagnostic recommendations and workflow guidelines \citep{gelman2020bayesian}.
+However, they do not natively support amortized inference across many datasets, and inference must be rerun from scratch for each dataset.

-Our proposed workflow builds on these lines of work by integrating amortized inference, likelihood-based correction, and many-chain MCMC into a unified, diagnostic-driven pipeline.
-Unlike traditional SBI pipelines, our workflow dynamically adapts the inference strategy to the dataset at hand, improving robustness without retraining.
+Our proposed workflow builds on and complements these lines of work by integrating amortized inference, likelihood-based correction, and many-chain MCMC into a unified, modular, and diagnostic-driven pipeline for accelerating Bayesian inference.
+It dynamically adapts the inference strategy to the dataset at hand---using amortized posterior draws when they are adequate and escalating to PSIS and MCMC otherwise---thereby improving the robustness of amortized inference and the overall efficiency of posterior computation.
 This modular design provides a practical foundation for principled amortized inference across diverse data regimes.